Best 17 Vegan Restaurants in Paris Every Vegan Needs to Know

 The almond croissant and lemon meringue pie are delicious.

-You also have a wide variety of pastries, ranging from the double chocolate mousse to the Bloody Cherry.
+You also have a wide variety of pastries, ranging from the apricot and orange blossom water macaron to the lemon meringue tartlet.

 Everything is delicious and many gluten-free options are available.